Prince William Sound Shrimp Pot Fishery

 Subsistence Shrimp Permit:

 Prince William Sound Shrimp Subsistence permits are not currently available online.
 Prince William Sound subsistence permits are available at ADF&G offices in Anchorage, Fairbanks, and Cordova or select businesses that sell sport fishing licenses in Seward, Valdez, and Whittier.
 Contact the Southcentral Region Sport Fish Information Center (907-267-2218) to learn which specific vendor locations have subsistence permits.
 Prince William Sound subsistence shrimp pot fishers cannot fish in the Valdez non-subsistence area (PDF 422 kB).
-All permits are required to report at the end of the season.

 Summary of Shrimp Fisheries Regulations*

 |Number of Pots Allowed?||In 2017, per Emergency Order, maximum 4 pots per person, with a maximum of 4 pots per vessel|

 |Open Areas?||All salt waters of PWS||All salt waters of PWS (except "Valdez non-subsistence area")|

 |Can Keep Finfish?||No|

 |The Alaska Board of Fisheries has defined an area of Prince William Sound that is within the Valdez city limits as "non-subsistence" (described in 5 AAC 24.100 as of March 1993).
 See map:|